Today I’m going to give you my take on having sales, giving discounts, pay what you want, and pay what you can in your business.

 Make sure to inform yourself of what you can and cannot say when it comes to offering things and saying they are discounted.
 But honestly, everything is possible to figure out and solve, you can learn from it and move on.

-Everything is a practice, your audience will never be as small as it is today.
-I say that one a lot…
+Your audience will never be as small as it is today.

-So don’t freak out and be afraid of putting something on sale in order to stimulate some purchasing.
-Don’t buy into the rhetoric that you are going to break your business and not be able to recover.
+Don’t freak out and be afraid of putting something on sale in order to stimulate some purchasing.
+Don’t buy into the rederick that you are going to break your business and not be able to recover.

 I’ve seen a lot of people experience the opposite where they keep increasing their prices and completely dry up the sales in their business until the point where it’s very hard for them to recover.